Ah spring! A glorious time for rejuvenation and new beginnings, and hopefully not seasonal allergies.

 One of our customers has even gone as far as to create a virtual vacation page.
 Sharing weekly content from travel site Travelling Cure, they continue to post themed food and drink recipes, movie and music recommendations, and activities to be enjoyed from the comfort of a living room.

-Inclusive language shouldn’t take a back seat in your crisis messages.
-Diversity and inclusion should be an essential consideration no matter what struggles we endure.
-Take some time to create and share D&I policies to keep your workplace connected, informed, and inclusive.
+An often overlooked intranet task, diversity, equity, and inclusion should be an essential consideration no matter what struggles we endure.
+Take some time to create and share DEI policies to keep your workplace connected, informed, and inclusive.

-Here are some tips to help you incorporate D&I into your workplace.
+Here are some tips to help you incorporate DEI into your workplace.

 20. Consolidate branding information